 Known as Northumberland’s regional airport the airfield caters for all kinds of private aircraft from twin engines to microlights and helicopters.

-It now has a state-of-the-art Powerheart G5 AED from Cardiac Science on hand, literally designed to talk a user through a rescue step by step.
-It is the only AED on the marketplace with gives a shock ONLY if required making it easy and intuitive to use.
+It now has a state-of-the-art Cardiac Science Powerheart G5 AED on hand, literally designed to talk a user through a rescue step by step.
+It is the only AED on the marketplace which gives a shock ONLY if required making it easy and intuitive to use.

 Roy Woolridge and airfield owner Storm Smith helped get the defibrillator in place.

 Roy has his own plane at Eshott and is a Director of WIN Health Ltd, a UK-based distributor of a wide range of medical devices and healthcare products.

 He said: “It is an essential safeguard for everyone who uses the airfield.
 It is a large, fairly remote place which emergency services would struggle to get to in the event of an incident and having had a couple of scares we did not want to take the risk anymore.”